 The group darkroom is equipped with 15 Omega enlargers that can be used to print 35mm, medium, and large format negatives; there is an archival print washer and a print dryer for RC paper.
 The professional studio consists of medium and large format cameras, state-of-the-art lighting equipment, seamless backgrounds, and a 44-inch large-format color inkjet printer.

 The computer lab contains 18 Macintosh iMacs, multiple scanners, a color laser printer, and a 24-inch large-format color inkjet printer.
-Each computer is equipped with the Adobe Creative Suite (Design Premium), Adobe Lightroom, Final Cut Express, Roxio Toast, and other state-of-the-art applications.
+Each computer is equipped with the Adobe Creative Suite, Adobe Lightroom, Final Cut Express, Roxio Toast, and other state-of-the-art applications.
 The equipment in the lab is updated every three years with the latest hardware; software updates occur more frequently.

 Painting/Drawing occupies approximately 2 thousand square feet in the Center for Contemporary Art.
 The space is illuminated with North facing clerestory windows, a large glass garage doors and windows.
 The concrete floor reassures students that working aggressively and generating a mess are all part of the creative process.
 There are several white tackable walls for critique and display of finished works.